 The coldness of the soul from the shepherd to the salvation of the penitents is revealed in the fact that he confesses the time of confession to be heavy and boring and accepts the penitents with displeasure, hidden irritation; He hurries to let go of penitent with some cold words of instruction, often beaten, memorized, himself asking questions and hastily answering them; Grieving and upset, who would like to discover more about their ailments and temptations and thereby to relieve the heart, he does not listen or hurry and let go with cruel words, and much more.

-And a coward and spiritual father can be overcome by cowardice and a decline in spirit.
+And the spirit-priest and spiritual spirit can master the priest-confessor.
 The spiritual master must not lose heart in fear of the difficulties that await him in the performance of the sacrament of Penance.
-"To save yourself from this decline and anxiety of the heart, you, priest, resort with humble prayer to God, whose power is infinite, and who chose you to his great service; By His infinite wisdom and goodness He will grant you grace and help for the worthy accomplishment of this difficult service.
+"To save yourself from this decline and anxiety of the heart, you, priest, resort with humble prayer to God, whose power is infinite, and who chose you to his great service; by His infinite wisdom and goodness He will grant you grace and help for the worthy accomplishment of this difficult service.
 He who trusts in the Lord God, he unexpectedly and marvelously receives help among the great difficulties.
 If anyone is looking only for God, he will find Him and with Him will receive light and strength. "

 Some remarks on the commission of the confession.The right to profess is enjoyed by bishops and legally appointed priests who are not under prohibition.